Make sure your listings are mobile responsive

 Item specifics include size, type, colour and style, and they vary depending on what you are selling.

 These are all the information you should have in your catalogue and you have to refer to your supplier in the case you miss any of them.
-Buyers can use product identifiers and item specifics to narrow the results when searching for a specific product.
+EBay buyers can use product identifiers and item specifics to narrow the results when searching for a specific product.
 Another good reason to include them is to boost your visibility in search engine results, like Google or Bing and to appear in Google Shopping results.

 Buyers like to receive their items quickly and they are therefore more attracted by those listings with a short expected delivery date.